xavierKlein/pad2html/README.md

 #MDSH2HTML

-*Making an semi-automatic website from a pad online*
+*Making a semi-automatic website from a pad online*

 Right now, it's configure to grab the from this pad :
 [http://lite4.framapad.org/p/CompteRenduMarathonTypoLibre2](http://lite4.framapad.org/p/CompteRenduMarathonTypoLibre2)